 5.2.3.2.22 3gpp-Sbi-Source-NF-Client-Credentials

-The header contains client credentials assertion of a source NF instance (e.g. NWDAF) in a service request that is sent from an NF Service Consumer (e.g., DCCF) to an NF Service Producer (e.g. AMF, SMF).
-The purpose is to enable the authorization of NF service consumers for data access via DCCF (see clause 13.3.8.1 and Annex X of 3GPP TS 33.501 [17]).
+The header contains client credentials assertion of a source NF instance (e.g. NWDAF, NWDAF containing AnLF) in a service request that is sent from an NF Service Consumer (e.g., DCCF, NWDAF containing MTLF) to an NF Service Producer (e.g. AMF, SMF, NWDAF containing MTLF).
+The purpose is to enable the authorization of NF service consumers for data access via DCCF or NWDAF containing MTLF (see clause 13.3.8.1 and Annex X of 3GPP TS 33.501 [17]).

 The encoding of the header follows the ABNF as defined in IETF RFC 9110 [11].